quicwg/base-drafts/draft-ietf-quic-http.md

 A QUIC stream provides reliable in-order delivery of bytes, but makes no guarantees about order of delivery with regard to bytes on other streams.
-On the wire, data is framed into QUIC STREAM frames, but this framing is invisible to the HTTP framing layer.
+On the wire, data (HTTP frames) is framed into QUIC STREAM frames, but this framing is invisible to the HTTP framing layer.
 The transport layer buffers and orders received QUIC STREAM frames, exposing the data contained within as a reliable byte stream to the application.
 Although QUIC permits out-of-order delivery within a stream,